dhui808/software-concepts/http.md

     PATCH updates a resource,  not necessarily idempotent, although it can be, may have side-effects on other resources.
         Request has body.
 Successful response may have body.
 Not allowed in HTML forms

+    The latest Internet Standard (https://www.rfc-editor.org/rfc/rfc9110.html) does not have PATCH method:
+    The POST method requests that the target resource process the representation enclosed in the request according to the resource's own specific semantics.
+    The PUT method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message content.

 ###  Java Servlet Session tracking techniques:

     Cookies